Large Language Models Are Still Misled by Simple Bias Ensembles: Related Work

 \section{Related Work}

-\textbf{Bias Evaluation Benchmarks} Some recent studies \cite{zhou2024explore,sun2024exploring} have revealed that LLMs still utilize biases during the inference stage, and found that this phenomenon may lead to poor performance when generalizing to out-of-distribution scenarios. \citet{zhou2024navigating} found that LLMs utilizes lexical and style biases in sentiment analysis tasks and propose a benchmark for verification. \citet{anantaprayoon2024evaluating} proposed a benchmark to examine the gender bias within LLMs.
-Their research indicates that LLMs exhibits gender bias even in the NLI task. \citet{steen2024bias} focused on the news summarization task and proposed a dataset to explore the biases exploited by LLMs.
-They found that LLMs exhibit entity hallucination bias on this dataset, thus decreasing the performance of LLMs.
+\textbf{Bias Evaluation Benchmarks} Some recent studies \cite{fei2023mitigating,zhou2024explore,sun2024exploring,zhou2024batch} have revealed that LLMs still utilize biases during the inference stage, and found that this phenomenon leads to poor performance when generalizing to out-of-distribution scenarios. \citet{zhou2024navigating} found that LLMs utilized lexical and style biases in sentiment analysis tasks and propose a benchmark for verification. \citet{anantaprayoon2024evaluating} proposed the NLI-CoAL benchmark to examine the gender bias within LLMs, which indicates that LLMs exhibit gender bias even in the NLI task. \citet{steen2024bias} focused on the news summarization task and proposed a dataset to explore the biases exploited by LLMs.
+They found that LLMs exhibit entity hallucination bias on this dataset, thus decreasing the performance of LLMs. \citet{lin2025implicit} also showed that premise order bias exists in the mathematical reasoning task. \citet{sun2024causal} proposed a causal-guided active learning framework to automatically identify biases without the prior knowledge, and found that LLM utilizes the bias of semantic similarity and speculative word on the NLI task.

 Though there are many benchmarks proposed to investigate the generalizability of LLMs, each piece of data contains only one type of controlled bias in most of these benchmarks (few of them contains two types).
 However, a single piece of data may simultaneously contain multiple types of biases in practical applications.
-To mitigate this gap, we propose a multi-bias benchmark, where each piece of data contains five types of biases.
+To mitigate this gap, we propose a multi-bias benchmark in which each piece of data contains multiple types of bias features.
+By ensuring that these biases share the same polarity, it can be very challenging even for the most powerful LLMs.